Endracion/Atlas/about.md

     <div class="grid grid-2">
       <div>
         <h2>Our Story</h2>
-        <p>Atlas Construction is a licensed general contractor serving Quebec with pride and excellence.
+        <p>Les Entrepreneurs Atlas is a licensed general contractor serving Quebec with pride and excellence.
 With years of experience in the construction industry, we have built our reputation on delivering quality craftsmanship, reliable service, and professional results.</p>

         <p>From residential renovations to commercial construction projects, our team of skilled professionals is committed to bringing your vision to life.
 We believe in clear communication, transparent pricing, and delivering projects on time and within budget.</p>